Japanese pitch accent: Keihan (Kyoto–Osaka type)

 Near the old capital of Kyoto, in Kansai, Shikoku, and parts of Hokuriku (the easternmost Western Japanese dialects), there is a more innovative system, structurally similar to a combination of these patterns.
 There are both high and low initial tone as well as the possibility of an accented mora.
 That is, unaccented nouns may have either a high or a low tone, and accented words have pitch accent in addition to this word tone.
 This system will be illustrated with the Kansai dialect of Osaka.

-Accented high-tone words in Osaka, like atama 'head', are structurally similar to accented words in Tokyo, except that the pitch is uniformly high prior to the downstep, rather than rising as in Tokyo.
+Accented high-tone words in Osaka, like atama 'head', are structurally similar to accented words in Tokyo, except that the pitch is uniformly high prior to the pitch drop, rather than rising as in Tokyo.
 As in Tokyo, the subsequent morae have low pitch.
 Unaccented high-tone words, such as sakura 'cherry tree', are pronounced with a high tone on every syllable, and in following unaccented particles: